If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 1. Shape of Dead Honey Bee Larvae

 Honey bee larvae that are killed by Sacbrood virus infection die in brood cells.
-In most cases, the larvae with Sacbrood disease dies before it can pupate.
-On inspection, the larvae is found to have remained in a rounded shape.
-The larvae killed by most other bee brood diseases do not usually retain its rounded shape.
+In most cases, the larvae with Sacbrood disease die before they can pupate.
+On inspection, the larvae are found to have remained in a rounded shape.
+The larvae killed by most other bee brood diseases do not usually retain their rounded shape.
 This is especially true in the early stages of dead honey bee larvae decomposition from diseases.
 Skins of the larvae with Sacbrood infection become tough and quite plastic-like.
 The skins retain segmentation that is visible in living honey bee larvae.
-In American Foulbrood infections on the other hand, segmentation disappears in dead honey bee brood.
+In American Foulbrood infections, on the other hand, segmentation disappears in a dead honey bee brood.

 2. Dead Brood Color Changes